 Oxybeles to the Ballista

-The Oxybeles would then transform into a ballista, which made use of torsion power in order to launch shots.
+The Oxybeles would then transform into a ballista, which made use of torsion power to launch shots.
 Torsion power refers to the twisting of looped strings to create a certain amount of tension.
-The ballista however makes use of twisted ropes that give the crossbow its tension and torsion power.
+The Ballista, however, makes use of twisted ropes that give the crossbow its tension and torsion power.

 3rd Century BC: repeating crossbow makes an appearance

-Later, the Romans began to win some important victories over the Greeks and when they vanquished the Greeks, they took with them some of the artillery ides that the vanquished Greek armies were using.
+Later, the Romans began to win some important victories over the Greeks, and when they defeated the Greeks, they took with them some of the artillery ides that the vanquished Greek armies were using.
 The Romans then used the artillery ideas of the Greeks and improved them and came up with the crossbow known as the Vitruvius’ Ballista.

-The Ballista was small but effective and it proved to be of immense help to the Romans.
-However, it was not so effective when used against walls and so it was mainly used to good effect in hurling stones at warrior groups.
+The Ballista was small but adequate, and it proved to be of immense help to the Romans.
+However, it was not so useful when used against walls, and so it was mainly used to good effect in hurling stones at warrior groups.

 Introduction of the Scorpion